Nafusa Mountains campaign: Rebel counterattack

 On 6 July, rebels launched an attack on al-Qawalish with hundreds of fighters.
 They did so after NATO aircraft intensified bombing of the area and finally gave rebels the green light to advance.
 After several hours rebel fighters advanced a couple of kilometers towards al-Qawalish.
 Al-Qawalish was finally captured after six hours of fighting.
 One rebel fighter was reportedly killed and five wounded during the opposition offensive.
 It was unclear if any government soldiers were killed.
 After the fall of al-Qawalish, the town was looted and burned by rebel forces over a period of two days, due to animosity between the Berber and the smaller Mashaashia tribe which takes residence in the village.
 Reports also emerged of burning, looting and even abuse of civilians in at least three other towns and villages that had been recently captured by the rebels.
 In addition, the bodies of five loyalist soldiers were found rotting in a heap on the road between Qawalish and Um al-Jersan.
-They appeared to had been killed execution style, with three of them having their arms or legs bound.
+They appeared to have been killed execution style, with three of them having their arms or legs bound.